cybercog/laravel-love/README.md

 $isNotReacted = $reacter->isNotReactedTo($reactant);
 ```

-Determine if Reacter reacted to Reactant with exact type of Reaction.
+Determine if `Reacter` reacted to `Reactant` with exact type of reaction.

 ```php
 $reactionType = ReactionType::fromName('Like');